MrUzbek00/NPoint/README.md

 ---

 ## **🔒 Privacy Policy**
--By using Npoint Uz, you agree that:
+- By using Npoint Uz, you agree that:

   - JSON content belongs to you